Guide to EDF Business Options

 The French owned company EDF is a business energy supplier for UK businesses for electricity and gas.
 Here’s our impartial review of their tariffs available and whether they’re right for you.

-EDF offer SMEs and large corporations a variety of options when quoting for new business.
+EDF offers SMEs and large corporations a variety of options when quoting for new business.
 These branded products split usage depending on the peak load demand during the 7 day week.
-EDF mainly depend on nuclear power to generate their energy which may be a positive reason to choose them.
+EDF mainly depends on nuclear power to generate their energy which may be a positive reason to choose them.

 Their fuel mix is shown in the graph below where nuclear is the majority of their source at 69.1% versus the UK average at 19.1%.
 Coal fired power stations is minimal at just 0.1% against the average of all power companies at 29.2%.

 You can choose to select the type of meter you have installed in your premises with EDF to take advantage of lower tariffs.
 Although this is available with the other energy providers it’s not normally something they advertise.

 With EDF they positively promote correct meter usage.
 For a small charge they will change your meter to align your usage during the week with the best available tariff.

 These are the types of meters available for most businesses:

 - Standard Meters: This is suitable if you use most energy during normal business hours which EDF defines as from Monday to Friday 8am to 9pm GMT.